troychaplin/smart-media-replacement/README.md

 ## Installation

 1. Download the plugin files
-2. Upload the `replace-media` folder to the `/wp-content/plugins/` directory
+2. Upload the `smart-media-replacement` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 ## Usage